gzd2032/gzd2032-udacity-project2/backend/README.md

 ```
 ```
 POST '/questions/search'
-- Fetches all questions that includes a substring of the search term in the question column.
+- Fetches questions that includes a substring of the search term in the question column.
 The search term is not case sensitive.
-- Request Arguments: pass a json object with the key "searchTerm" and the value as a string e.g. {"searchTerm": "ss"}
+- Request Arguments: Pass a json object with the key "searchTerm" and the value as a string e.g. {"searchTerm": "ss"}
 - Returns:  An object with a three single key pairs (current_category: null, success:boolean, and total_questions:int), a questions object that is an array of question objects with the keys "answer", "category", "difficulty", "id", and "question".
 - An example return: